GER 496C – Capstone Course, and Ger 596C graduate course: German Culture and Literature from ca. 800 to 2024. Spring 2024

 http://www.indiana.edu/~wts/wts/plagiarism.html

 If you commit plagiarism, you could either receive a 0 on your specific assignment, or an F for the entire course.
 Depending on the gravity of the case, you might even be expelled from the University.
-Every plagiarism case must be reported to the Head of my depart., to the head of your dept., and to the Dean of Students.
+Every plagiarism case must be reported to the Head of my department., to the head of your dept., and to the Dean of Students.

 READING MATERIAL: